 The name of your medicine is APO-Risperidone.
 It contains the active ingredient risperidone.

-Behavioural problems in patients with a decline in mental ability (dementia).
-These problems include: aggression through words
+short term treatment of behavioural problems in patients with a decline in mental

 Your doctor may have prescribed this medicine for another reason.